1744 English cricket season: England v Kent, Artillery Ground, 18 June

-Just over a fortnight later, on 18 June, the scorecard has also survived from a match at the Artillery Ground between an England team and the Kent county team.
-The match was arranged by Lord John Sackville who captained the Kent team.
+Just over a fortnight later, on 18 June, the scorecard has also survived from a match at the Artillery Ground between England and Kent.
+The match was arranged by Lord John Sackville, who captained Kent.
 England, batting first, totalled 40 and 70 in their two innings; Kent responded with 53 and 58 for 9 to win by one wicket.
-Richard Newland of England made the two highest individual scores in the match with 18 not out and 15.
-Details of the dismissals are only partially complete; it is known that Kent bowler William Hodsoll took at least eight wickets.
-It is the first match for which a scorecard has survived that includes some dismissals.
-It became the first entry in Arthur Haygarth's Scores & Biographies, although he gave the year as 1746 instead of 1744.
+It is the first match for which a scorecard has survived that includes some dismissals, though they are only partially complete.
+It is known that Kent bowler William Hodsoll took at least eight wickets, while Richard Newland of England made the two highest individual scores in the match with 18 not out and 15.
+The match is the first entry in Arthur Haygarth's Scores & Biographies, although he gave the year as 1746 instead of 1744.

+In England's first innings, J. Bryant—one of the brothers James or John Bryant—was stumped by George Kipps, the Kent wicket-keeper.
+It is the earliest known instance of that type of dismissal.
+Kipps, who is recorded in four historically important matches to 1747, was the sport's first noted wicket-keeper.

 The match was described by the London Daily Advertiser as the "greatest cricket match ever known".
 It was a noted social occasion as the spectators included the Prince of Wales and his brother, Prince William, Duke of Cumberland.
 Also present were the 2nd Duke of Richmond and Admiral Vernon.
 The poet James Love (1722–1774) commemorated it in his Cricket: An Heroic Poem (1745), written in rhyming couplets.
 According to cricket historian H. S. Altham, it "should be in every cricket lover's library" and "his description of the game goes with a rare swing".
 The poem is one of the first substantial pieces of literature about cricket – in More Than A Game, former prime minister John Major says it is the earliest-known cricket poem.
 Love was himself a cricketer and a member of Richmond Cricket Club in Surrey.

 There was crowd disorder at the match.
 The Daily Advertiser reported on Saturday, 30 June that it was "with difficulty the match was played out".
 A decision was taken to charge sixpence admission at future matches on the Artillery Ground.
 Also, the field would be surrounded by a ring of benches to hold over 800 people and no one without prior authorisation would be allowed within the ring.